-A check valve in the discharge line is normally recommended, but is not necessary in low discharge head applications.
+A check value in the discharge line is normally recommended, but is not necessary in low discharge head applications.

-With high discharge heads, install a throttling valve and a check valve in the discharge line to protect the pump from excessive shock pressure and reverse rotation when it is stopped.
+With high discharge heads, install a throttling value and a check value in the discharge line to protect the pump from excessive shock pressure and reverse rotation when it is stopped.